School Council 2025-26

 Week 2 – What is the best way to support people who need extra help?

-This discussion supported British Values, particularly mutual respect and individual liberty, as pupils considered how everyone should be treated fairly and supported to live independently.
+This discussion supported British Values, particularly mutual respect and individual liberty, by promoting inclusion and recognising that everyone should be treated with dignity and respect.

 RRSA Links